Guaishou74851/CASNet/README.md

 [Bin Chen](https://scholar.google.com/citations?hl=en&user=aZDNm98AAAAJ) and [Jian Zhang](https://jianzhang.tech/)

-*School of Electronic and Computer Engineering, Peking University Shenzhen Graduate School*
+*School of Electronic and Computer Engineering, Peking University, Shenzhen, China.*

 Accepted for publication as a Regular paper in the IEEE Transactions on Image Processing (T-IP).